Brioche Donuts (VIDEO)

 Knead the dough

 Let your stand mixer do all the work.
-Kneading helps evenly incorporate the butter, develops gluten for the structure of the donut and distributes the yeast evenly.
-It takes time but be patient.
+Kneading helps evenly incorporate the butter and develops gluten.

 Weigh each dough ball